 This is the Government scheme that allows you to buy a newly built property with the help of an equity loan of up to 20% of the property value.

 This is the Government agency that oversees Help to Buy.
 They produce all the standard documents that we issue to you and also control all funding for the scheme.

 An IFA will assess your circumstances and income to make sure you are eligible for the scheme.
 They also give you advice on how to apply for a mortgage.

 Local Help to Buy Agent

 We are the Help to Buy Agent for the North West.
-If you live in Merseyside, Cheshire, Greater Manchester, Lancashire or Cumbria we will assess and process your Help to Buy application on behalf of the HCA.
+If you live in Merseyside, Cheshire, Greater Manchester, Lancashire or Cumbria we will assess and process your Help to Buy application on behalf of Homes England.